ME495-Navigation/slam-project-roy2909/turtlelib/README.md

 `According to Con.1: By default, make objects immutable`

 Immutable objects are easier to reason about, so make objects non-const only when there is a need to change their value.
-Here Transform2D::inv() returns a new Transform2D object whearas Transform2D::operator*=() modifies the object itslef.
+Here Transform2D::inv() returns a new Transform2D object whearas Transform2D::operator*=() modifies the object itself.